Industry Apprentice Council (IAC)

-The Industry Apprentice Council (IAC) has rapidly established itself as the UK's industry voice for apprentices and the wider further education sector.
+The Industry Apprentice Council (IAC) has established itself as the UK's industry voice for apprentices.

-Founded and supported by EAL and now run by the Semta Group, the IAC is made up of young apprentices from all sectors throughout the UK.
+Founded and supported as part of the Semta Group, the IAC is predominantly made up of young apprentices from the advanced manufacturing and engineering sector throughout the UK.

-It has firmly established itself as the voice of apprentices with members regularly invited to address ministers, MPs, peers and leaders in both business and education.
+It is recognised by government as an important part of the apprenticeship debate, with members regularly invited to address MPs, peers and leaders in both industry and education.